divio/divio-cloud-docs/reference/work-media-storage.rst

 Ideally, third-party applications in your project should respect this for their own file handling.

 This is not always the case however.
 In some cases the application may need to be configured explicitly.

+For example, you may need to set ``THUMBNAIL_DEFAULT_STORAGE`` for Django's Easy Thumbnails library.

 More problematically, some applications may have hard-coded expectations for the file storage system, and these will need to be rewritten.